 In the absence of appropriate and effective intervention efforts and resources, many families and individuals will become homeless as life changes such as loss of employment, lack of affordable housing, loss of support networks, exit from an institution or facility, and other circumstances present themselves.
-Through the use of ESG funding to support individuals from becoming homeless, we currently dedicate at least 51% of our HPRR funds to Homeless Prevention.
-The Idaho BoS CoC also directed a substantial amount of ESG-CV funds to coordinate efforts with agencies specifically targeting individuals to prevent homelessness by prioritizing Homeless Prevention funding under the auspice of ESG-CV.
+Through the use of ESG funding to support indivuduals from becoming homeless, we currently dedicate at least 18% of our HPRR funds to Homeless Prevention.
 The Idaho BOS CoC coordinates with the Idaho Department of Corrections, Idaho Department of Health and Welfare, Idaho Department of Labor, and the State Department of Education to identify areas of concern and support for persons in their systems who may become homeless.
 For those that experience these misfortunes, recovery can be extremely difficult when disability, controlled substance or alcohol dependency, or other barriers exist.
 Certain individuals may require more permanent support and services, traditionally associated with permanent housing.
-The BOS CoC has made permanent housing a priority while serving Idaho's homeless population.
-All of the BOS CoC housing projects currently operating offer permanent housing options to homeless families and individuals.
-IHFA does not have a specific "Discharge Coordination Policy", but we utilize the Mainstream Voucher program and coordinate with the local PHA to make mainstream vouchers available to those being directly discharged from institutions.
+The BOS CoC housing projects currently operating offer permanent housing options to homeless families and individuals.
+IHFA does not have a specific "Discharge Coordination Policy", but we utilize the Mainstream Voucher program and coordinate with the local PHA to make mainstream vouchers avaliable to those being directly discharged from institutions.